 You won’t need to force or prod them to continue the activity.

-When someone comes along and shows a sincere interest in our interests, we melt like butter on a hot stove.
+When someone comes along and shows a sincere interest in our interests, who puts us first, we melt like butter on a hot stove.

-The key to building strong, long-lasting relationships is to fight the urge to focus on ourselves and our life and, instead, to focus on the interests of others.
+The key to building strong, long-lasting relationships is to fight the urge to focus on ourselves and our life and, instead, to focus on the interests, needs and wants of others.

-When you teach your child about the You First Doctrine it will help them win over almost anybody in life.
+When you teach your child about the Service to Others Doctrine it will help them win over almost anybody in life.

 In the success game, relationships play a critical role in opening doors that would otherwise be closed.

 If you want to win that game, you need to play by the rules.

 When you teach your child the Service to Others Doctrine you are teaching them one of the fundamental principles to success.